 Advanced Endpoint Security with SentinelOne

-Singularity™ Endpoint lays the foundation for your endpoint security while XDR expands its existing capabilities.
+Singularity™ Endpoint sets up the foundation for your endpoint security while XDR expands its existing capabilities.
 Users can automatically identify and detect managed and unmanaged network-connected endpoints.
-You can reduce false positives and improve detection efficacy consistently across OSes by using SentinelOne’s combined and autonomous EPP+EDR solution.
+They can reduce false positives and improve detection efficacy consistently across OSes by using SentinelOne’s combined and autonomous EPP+EDR solution.
+You can protect mobile devices from phishing, and man-in-the-middle (MITM) attacks.
+It can correlate and prioritize alerts across workstations, identities, and exposures.

 Singularity™ Network Discovery is a real-time network attack surface control solution that finds and fingerprints all IP-enabled devices on your network.
-No additional agents, hardware, or network changes are needed for it.
+Users can understand the risks posed to organizations and automatically extend protections.
+Admins can specify a different policy for each network and subnet if needed.
+You can find and close SentinelOne agent deployment gaps with peer-to-peer deployment.
+No additional agents, hardware, or network changes are needed.

 Discover Unparalleled Endpoint Protection